 A similar hatred came for those who filled in after Charlie's death in November 2010.
 Veteran announcers John Cramer, Joe Cipriano, and the aforementioned Rich Fields were generally hated for their own lack of enthusiasm, as was extremely obscure voiceover artist Lora Cain.note Johnny Gilbert of Jeopardy!, who had previously filled in for Jack in 1988 and Charlie in 1995, also did three weeks, but was obviously never considered for the job since he is in his 80s and Charlie died at 78.
 This put the fanbase almost unanimously in favor of Jim Thornton, who got the job in summer 2011.

 Although she is not without her fans (not to mention her two Daytime Emmys for "Outstanding Game Show Host"), Meredith Vieira is sometimes seen as this on Who Wants to Be a Millionaire? in comparison to original host Regis Philbin.
 (The switch in hosts coincided with the show moving from ABC to syndication.)
 Detractors of Meredith find her style too low-key and nicey-nice, particularly in comparison to the often exuberant Regis.
+Perhaps this is the reason for swinging the pendulum back to more exuberance by hiring Cedric the Entertainer as Meredith's replacement when she left.

 A fair number of UK game show Hole In The Wall fans see Anton Du Beke as this after he replaced Dale Winton (of Supermarket Sweep fame) as presenter.